qorix-group/process_description/process/general_concepts/score_review_concept.rst

 already has the (formal) character of an inspection, i.e. the review checklist is used.
 The scope of such a detailed design / code inspection is always the change introduced, as documented in github.
-The inspection is initiated by the author of the change and reviewers are invited automatically based on the CODEOWNER(s) definition of the modified files.
-In case the fixing of review findings is not agreed between reviewer(s) and author, the safety manager or quality manager can be added to the review to moderate a solution.
+The inspection is initiated by the author of the change and reviewers are invited automatically based on an implemented technical reviewer mechanism defined for the modified files.
+In case the fixing of review findings is not agreed between reviewer(s) and author, the safety manager, security manager or quality manager can be added to the review to moderate a solution.

 The initial step for requirements and architecture is the (informal) GitHub review on every Pull-Request (resp.
 Change Request, see `REPLACE_doc__contr_guideline`)